cguth7/cguth7.github.io/_posts/2021-02-03-the-cfr-algorithm.md

 sigmahat(a|I) = [sum t=1,T (sum h∈I pi^sigma^t _i (h))*sigma^t(a|I)] / [sum t=1,T (sum h∈I pi^sigma^t _i (h)))]

 where sum t=1,T (sum h∈I pi^sigma^t _i (h))) is each player's contribution to the probability of reaching a history in information set I, and is therefore the weighting term on sigma^T _i.

 The strategies are combined such that they select an action at an information set in proportion to that strategy’s probability of playing to reach that information set.
-We run the CFR algorithm for a sufficient number of iterations in order to reduce the � sufficiently.
+We run the CFR algorithm for a sufficient number of iterations in order to reduce the ε sufficiently.

 In the end, it is the average strategy profile that converges to Nash equilibrium.
-The best available guarantees for CFR require ~1/ε^2 iterations over the game tree to reach an ε-equilibrium, that is, strategies for the players such that no player can be exploited by more than ε by any strategy.
+The best available guarantees for CFR require ~1/ε^2 iterations over the game tree to reach an ε-equilibrium, that is, strategies for players such that no player can be exploited by more than ε by any strategy.

 The gradient-based algorithms, which match the optimal number of iterations needed, require only ~1/ε or ~log (1/ε) iterations.
 However, due to effective CFR sampling methods, quick approximate iterations can be used such that sampling CFR is still the preferred solution method.

-A regret-minimizing algorithm guarantees that its regret grows sub-linearly over time and eventually reaches the same utility as the best deterministic strategy.
-The fact that minimizing regret at each information set results in minimizing overall regret is a key insight for why CFR works and since CFR indeed achieves sublinear regret.

-In a two-player zero-sum game where the regret <= epsilon for all players, then the average strategy profile is known to be a 2-epsilon Nash equilibrium.
-We can therefore use the regret minimizing properties of CFR to solve games like poker by computing average strategies as follows:

-sigma(a\\|I) =

 <!-- Counterfactual value of player i taking action a at information set I:
 $$ v_i^\sigma{}(I,a) = \sum{\sum{u_i(z)\pi_{-i}^\sigma{}(z)pi_i^{\sigma{}:I->a}(h,z)} $$ -->